Royal Caribbean’s Spectrum of the Seas is back in Asia!

 CHECKING OUT & DISEMBARKATION

-Things to do on your last night on board
+Things to do on your last day on board

 - Accomplish the Singapore Arrival Card.
 Yes, you’ll have to do it again.
 Since you’ll be passing through Immigration upon boarding the ship, you’ll be leaving Singapore.
 When you disembark, you’ll actually be reentering the country, so you’ll need to complete this form again.
 You can do this much earlier, anytime within 3 days prior to your arrival in Singapore.